-- The federal system divides governmental power in order to control it, in the interest of maintaining the ultimate power of government in WE THE PEOPLE’S own hands.
+- The federal system divides power, maintaining the ultimate power in WE THE PEOPLE'S own hands.

 The federal system divides governmental power in order to control it, in the interest of maintaining the ultimate power of government in WE THE PEOPLE’S own hands.
 By assigning different powers to different levels of government—and by recognizing all of these levels and powers as subordinate in the final analysis to THE PEOPLE—the federal system prevents each and every level of government from setting itself up as superior and antagonistic to the citizenry as a whole within its particular jurisdiction.
 As James Madison explained,

 [i]f angels were to govern men, neither external nor internal controls on government would be necessary.
 In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself.
 A dependence on the people is, no doubt, the primary control on the government; but experience has taught mankind the necessity of auxiliary precautions.

 * * * * *

 First.
 In a single republic, all the power surrendered by the people is submitted to the administration of a single government; and the usurpations are guarded against by a division of the government into distinct and separate departments.
 In the compound republic of America, the power surrendered by the people is first divided between two distinct governments, and then the portion allotted to each subdivided among distinct and separate departments.
 Hence a double security arises to the rights of the people.
 The different governments will control each other, at the same time that each will be controlled by itself.